 Meet the Committee

 Fiona comes to the OPCC with a strong public sector audit background.
 Having worked for the Audit Commission for more than 20 years in a variety of roles, including being appointed District Auditor, Fiona then went on to senior financial management and leadership roles.
-As well as being a member of the Joint Audit and Standards Committee Fiona has a portfolio of other appointments including working for the Local Government Association on setting up a successor body to the Audit Commission; sitting as an independent appointments panel member for the Judicial Appointment Commission; an accountant member of the Financial Reporting Council’s disciplinary panel and; chair of a local charity.
+As well as being a member of the Joint Audit Committee Fiona has a portfolio of other appointments including working for the Local Government Association on setting up a successor body to the Audit Commission; sitting as an independent appointments panel member for the Judicial Appointment Commission; an accountant member of the Financial Reporting Council’s disciplinary panel and; chair of a local charity.